-Many of these herbs and spices can be found locally, however, I have included online links for your convenience.
-You also use mint, thyme, pine needles, lime, or ginger.
+Many of these herbs and spices can be found locally, however, I have included online links to buy in bulk for your convenience.
+You could also use mint, thyme, pine needles, lime, or ginger.
 Whatever scents you like.

 TIP: To dry your own orange slices, refer to the post: How to Dry Orange Slices.

 This simmering potpourri was placed in a bag as shown above with a tag that reads: